-For the second time ever, orienteers and control point organizers alike can get a Downtown Orienteering badge for their overalls!
-The badge (on the right) costs €2 and is sold at the finish line.
-What could be a better souvenir from Downtown Orienteering?
+AND: Orienteers and control point organizers alike can get a Downtown Orienteering badge for their overalls!
+The badge (see right) costs €2 and is sold at the finish line.
+It's the perfect memento from Downtown Orienteering!

-2. Registration for teams has closed.
-The time for your team's start will be emailed to the given address no later than Monday 10 September.
+2. Registration for teams is now open and it closes on Friday 6 September at 12 noon sharp.
+Sign up using the online form.
+Your team's take-off time will be emailed to the given address no later than Monday 9 September.

-3. Arrive as a team to the announced starting location on time, about ten minutes before your announced starting time.
-At the starting location, you will receive a map with the control points marked on it.
-Please do not hesitate to approach the send-off officials, as they will provide you with your map and instructions and eventually send your team off.
+3. Make sure to be at the starting point about 10 mins before your appointed take-off time.
+At the starting location you will receive a map marked with your assigned control points.
+Please do not hesitate to approach the send-off officials, as they will provide you with the map, instructions, a stamp entitling you to free entry at the after party, and eventually they send your team off.

 4. Find and visit all the control points.
 Downtown Orienteering is not a speed race!
 The control points close at 8.30 p.m. at the latest.
 The main idea is to have fun.
 Keep in mind, however, that you represent all university students!

 5. Arrive at Ilona nightclub (Verkatehtaankatu 3) between 9 and 10 p.m. for the afterparty!

 As the name suggests, the Grand Opening Party is a party that kicks off the academic year.
 Usually thrown in the first week of September, the Grand Opening has traditionally been one of Tamy's most popular events.